akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The King beamed, shaking his head in surprise.
 “Well, aren’t you a fine she-wolf!
 Now, do not delay but go, tell your father that I shall visit him next week to hear him tell it anew...”

 The Queen was most relieved to see the King now quite relaxed and pleased.
 She calculated that she had a week—maybe two.
 The king had promised a visit.
 That gave her time.
-Time to speak with him privately, time to consider the options, time to—
+Time to discuss the matter with him privately, time to consider the options, time to—

 Henry set down his cup, rising.
 “Hearken now, all my barons and faithful men of England!”